-The English Concert and Choir perform Antonio Vivaldi’s hymn Gloria in excelsis Deo, which words date probably from the 4th Century and which is an integral part of the Ordinary of the Mass.
-Conductor: Trevor Pinnock.
-Church of Santa Maria Maggiore, Rome, December 1992.
+Conducted by Trevor Pinnock, the English Concert and Choir perform Antonio Vivaldi’s hymn Gloria in Excelsis Deo, which words date probably from the 4th Century and which is an integral part of the Ordinary of the Mass.
+Recorded at the Church of Santa Maria Maggiore in Rome, in December 1992.

 Vivaldi wrote wrote at least three settings of the hymn Gloria in excelsis Deo and two survive: RV 588 and RV 589.
 A third, RV 590, is mentioned only in the Kreuzherren catalogue and presumed lost.
 RV 589 Gloria is a familiar and popular piece among sacred works by Vivaldi.
 It was probably written at about the same time as the RV 588, possibly in 1715.

 RV 589 is the best known setting of the Gloria, simply known as the Vivaldi “Gloria” due to its outstanding popularity.
 This piece, along with its mother composition RV 588, was composed at the same time during Vivaldi’s employment at the Pieta.

 - Propter magnam gloriam (Chorus)

 - Domine Deus, Agnus Dei (Contralto and Chorus)